 The Building Officials and Inspectors Educational Association of Broward County believe in and support not only primary education but also continuing education for everyone involved in the construction industry: engineers, architects, finance professionals, MBA’s, drafting, inspectors, contractors, project managers, superintendents, foremen and the tradesmen.
-The members of the Association believe that when those who run projects or perform the work are better educated in their fields construction projects will run more efficiently for all involved, including the inspectors.
+The members of the Association believe that when those who manage projects or perform the work are better educated in their fields construction projects will run more efficiently for all involved, including the inspectors.

 To this end, we offer an educational scholarship to applicants pursuing a construction management degree or a degree related to construction in a recognized and accredited institute of higher education or to anyone attending a trade or technical school in a construction-related field.
 This scholarship is not offered to those seeking a design degree.